jdockerty/openvpn-aws/README.md

 ### OpenVPN Setup

+Ensure you have installed the [OpenVPN GUI client](https://openvpn.net/community-downloads/) on your personal machine before SSHing into the AWS instance.

 Once you are at the terminal of the instance, run the following commands or copy and paste.

 ```